 For more information about the Skagit Valley Tulip Festival visit:

-Attracting more than 4,000 visitors each year, the Dragon Boat Festival features the traditional dragon boat races in which teams race against each other in boats resembling giant dragons with dragon-like heads and tails and a drummer beating the pace of the rowing, as well as displays of traditional Chinese art, lion dances, appropriate music and martial arts demonstrations.
+Attracting more than 4,000 visitors each year, the Dragon Boat Festival in the Evergreen State features the traditional dragon boat races in which teams race against each other in boats resembling giant dragons with dragon-like heads and tails and a drummer beating the pace of the rowing, as well as displays of traditional Chinese art, lion dances, appropriate music and martial arts demonstrations.

 For more information about the Dragon Boat Festival visit: